 Adult ticket (17 to 64 years): USD 25

 Child ticket (up to 16 years): Free entry

 The best way to get a discount on your MoMa ticket is by going for one of the New York tourist Passes.

 The New York Pass

-Besides MoMA and MoMA PS1, this Pass also allows entry into 100 other New York attractions for free.
+Besides MoMA and MoMA PS1, The New York Pass also gets you free entry to 100 other New York attractions.